Keep an eye on your inbox, the lastest consumer news is on it's way!

 I told them to cancel it and I paid it.
 Now I received a charge for March.
 I called again and they were no help at all.
 The operator I spoke to said it was what I agreed to and that it was like a gym membership.
 I told her I never received any info. from them as far as the terms and she told me it was on their home page.
 I just visited the site and could not find anything out without giving them info. about myself and that's how I got into this mess.
 It doesn't even say how much it is or exactly what they're offering.
 I will pay this last charge because I really don't want to harm my credit for $15.00, but I don't want this to happen to anyone else.

-Customizable diet plans, expert support, and a community forum are among the benefits of eDiets.
-Rather than a one-size-fits-all plan, eDiet allows you to choose from plans like the Glycemic Impact Plan, Vegetarian Plan, and New Mediterranean Diet.
+Customizable diet plans, expert support and a community forum are among the benefits of eDiets.
+Rather than a one-size-fits-all plan, eDiet allows you to choose from weight loss and wellness plan options which include the Vitabot Plan and the Nutrihand Plan.

-- Variety: There are enough options here to fit any lifestyle and goals.
-Anyone will find a plan on here that works.
+Variety: There are enough options here to fit any lifestyle and goals.
+Anyone can find a plan through eDiet that works.

-- Best for Dieters with food sensitivities, kids and teens and former athletes.
+Best for: those who want a customized diet plan, dieters with food sensitivities, teens and former athletes.

 - Company Name: